Heifer recipients in northern Uganda advised on care

 Some 28 households in Gulu district this week received heifer (milk producing) cattle from government under the Operation Wealth Creation Programe.
-For the beneficiaries, many of whom are elderly men and women burdened by orphans, had a reason to smile following years of waiting.
+For the beneficiaries, had a reason to smile following years of waiting.

 The recipients expressed hope that the heifers will improve their lives, help them educate their children as well as help them to live more descent lives in their old age.

 The 16 sub counties to benefit from three heifers include: Awach, Bar-dege, Bobi, Bungatira, Koro, Lakwana, Laroo, Layibi, Paicho, Palaro, Ongako, Patiko, Pece and Unyama.
 Some of the sub counties are in the new Omoro District.